Saint-Nneka/Glasp-Assignment/GlaspExtension.md

 In your Glasp extension sidebar, just to the right of `Highlight & Notes`, you will see `Copy all`.
 Click on it to copy all the highlights you have noted down in your highlight container and paste the content into your preferred text editor, or wherever you want.

 ##  5. <a name='SignoutRemoveGlaspextension'></a>Sign out/Remove Glasp extension
-If you want to temporarily exit your Glasp extension, click on the setting icon :gear: in the bottom left of your extension sidebar.
+If you want to exit your Glasp extension temporarily, click on the setting icon :gear: in the bottom left of your extension sidebar.
 Select the last option - `Sign out` - in the menu.
 However, if you want to uninstall Glasp entirely, Go to your extension icon and click on the menu bar beside Glasp.
 Select the `remove glasp` option and confirm your choice to remove the Glasp Extension from your browser.

 ##  6. <a name='Conclusion'></a>Conclusion

 You have now learned how to install and use every feature of the Glasp Extension for your web highlighting needs.
 With this, you can always keep track of important information while browsing, and, overall, improve your productivity in less time.
 So, go ahead and enjoy the dynamic interaction with web articles that Glasp offers.

-##  7. <a name='Footnote.'></a>Footnote.
+##  7. <a name='Footnote.'></a>Footnote
 The Glasp web highlighter is an open-source project.
-Therefore, if you experience any glitches while making use of Glasp, report your observations on the `Bug Report` so that the contributing team can get them fixed.
+Therefore, if you experience any glitches while making use of Glasp, report your observations on `Bug Report` so that the contributing team can get them fixed.
 This would greatly improve the project and enhance your web highlighting experience.